How to Apply

 If you are finishing your undergraduate degree and considering next steps, this program allows you to pursue a master's degree and workplace experience at the same time, to be well positioned to land your dream job after graduation.

 Teams of 2-4 students work together to complete a project for an organization, agency, or business, related to environmental or community resilience.
 Students work closely with their capstone mentor and organization, and are supported by a faculty member.
-Students are matched with capstone projects and mentors during the Capstone Planning course.
+Students are matched with capstone projects and mentors during the Capstone Planning course; students do not need to find their own projects.
 For online students, consideration given to students' availability and time zones, and the majority of capstone work may be completed asynchronously.

 Yes!
 See Tuition and Funding for information about scholarships, graduate assistantships, and other funding opportunities.